SenseNet/sn-workflow/docs/inbox-workflow.md

 > Make sure the user running the **app pool** of the application has the necessary **permissions** to access the Exchange mailbox.

 ## Configuring push notifications
 To enable push notifications the system needs to subscribe to a mailbox.
 This mailbox can be defined by giving the email address in the *Incoming Email Settings* of a Content List.
 Then, whenever a new email is sent to the defined mailbox in Exchange, the Exchange server sends a *notification* to the web service - whose url address was given with the subscription automatically - with info about the new email.
-The web service runs in the portal context of sensenet ECM and creates a content under the list in the *IncomingEmails* SystemFolder persisting the ID of the incoming email.
+The web service runs in the portal context of sensenet and creates a content under the list in the *IncomingEmails* SystemFolder persisting the ID of the incoming email.
 The workflow that runs in the background processes the incoming email and creates new Content in the Content List according to the *Incoming Email Settings*.

 > To configure the portal to use push notifications, you will have to set the *MailProcessingMode* to *ExchangePush*, *PushNotificationServicePath* and optionally the *ExchangeAddress* elements in the settings content, and also set the *PushNotification* parameter of the *Mail Processor Workflow*'s *ExchangePoller* activity to *True*.
 Then you can go on an set the email addresses of your lists.